Tino-FRC-2473/Training-Git/README.md

-> :warning: **make commits to this file in your seperate branch! this file is NOT to be modified in the `master` branch!**
+> :warning: **make commits to this file in your seperate branch! this file is NOT to be modified in the `main` branch!**

 ---